steveeso/sipman/README.md

 This is a fork of hypeman for me to fuck around with and probably never touch again.
+Figger it out.

 Also, should I decide to try and roll rkusa's datis into hypeman, notes from Matty regarding the ATIS information package and how he would like it formatted: